Iran's Rouhani says low-risk economic activities to resume from April 11 amid coronavirus

 "Two-thirds of all Iranian government employees will work out of the office from Saturday...The decision does not contradict stay at home advice by the health authorities."
 Rouhani did not spell what he meant by low-risk activity but said the suspension of "high-risk activities" - schools, universities and various social, cultural, sports and religious events would be extended to April 18.

-The health ministry said on Saturday that the Islamic Republic's death toll had reached 3,452 among a total of 55,743 infected people.
-The daily toll has been rising by at least 100.
+The health ministry said on Sunday the Islamic Republic's death toll from COVID-19 had reached 3,603 among a total of 58,226 infected people.
+The daily death toll has been rising by at least 100.
 Iranian officials have repeatedly complained that many Iranians ignored appeals to stay at home and cancel travel plans for the New Year holidays that began on March 20.

 Health authorities have since warned of a new wave of coronavirus infections in the Islamic Republic.
 Rouhani's government has refrained from imposing a lockdown on cities but prohibited intercity travel until April 8.
 Rouhani said this ban would now be extended until April 18.